-If you have read my other guides on http://www.fearby.com you may tell I like the self-managed Ubuntu servers you can buy from Digital Ocean for as low as $5 a month (click here to get $10 in free credit and start your server in 5 minutes ).
-Digital ocean is a great place to start up your own server in the cloud, install some software and deploy some web apps or backend (API/databases/content) for mobile apps or services.
+If you have read my other guides on https://www.fearby.com you may tell I like the self-managed Ubuntu servers you can buy from Digital Ocean for as low as $5 a month (click here to get $10 in free credit and start your server in 5 minutes ).
+Vultr has servers as low as $2.5 a month.
+Digital Ocean is a great place to start up your own server in the cloud, install some software and deploy some web apps or backend (API/databases/content) for mobile apps or services.
 If you need more memory, processor cores or hard drive storage simple shutdown your Digital Ocean server, click a few options to increase your server resources and you are good to go (this is called “scaling up“).
 Don’t forget to cache content to limit usage.

 This scalability guide is a work in progress (watch this space).
 My aim is to get 2000 concurrent users a second serving geo queries (like PokeMon Go) for under $80 a month (1x server and 1x mongoDB cluster).
 Currently serving 600~1200/sec.